PEERS® – the social skills course our community’s been waiting for!

 - Change a bad reputation

-ADHD Support Australia is excited to offer PEERS® for Teens via Telehealth starting July 2020.
+ADHD Support Australia is excited to have started offering PEERS® for Teens via Telehealth in July 2020 with the next program starting in February 2021.

 PEERS® for Teens is a 16-week online program for teens aged 13-17 who experience social challenges and are interested in learning new ways of making and keeping friends.